acmater/exmoset/README.md

 5. Add feature to represent label of cluster as a vector, can then strongest outliers for a given set.
 6. Add feature to identify outliers from a group
    1. This one involves
+7. Figure out how to provide dataframe indexing.
+(Should be doable using just the function call method in fingerprint)
+8. Add custom sensitivity settings to fingerprint so that they are set to the default provided to molset if no custom default is provided.

 #### Notes